-A study programme for school pupils, known in Germany as a "Schülerstudium" or "Frühstudium", offers first insights into university studies without having to pay any tuition fees.
+A study program for school pupils, known in Germany as a "Schülerstudium" or "Frühstudium", offers first insights into university studies without having to pay any tuition fees.
 Exceptionally gifted and motivated pupils can take selected courses prior to taking their qualification for university entrance while still attending school.
 They can also obtain certificates of achievement and take regular examinations through this study programme.

 In Germany about 1,000 pupils embark every year on an early course of study while still at school.
 Study programmes for pupils offer learning of the highest level.
 Pupils are taught at an early age to think independently.
 In addition, the programme is ideally suited to helping pupils decide what they want to study before achieving the qualification for university entrance and can shorten the duration of studies when successful.